ims-systems-00/ims-kb/docs/Quick Setup.md

 iMS Systems provides you a Risk Management module to help you identify, assess and manage different risks within your organisation.
 Here is how you can start to utilise this module:

-1. Go to `Risk Management` on the sidebar and click on `Risk list`.
+1. Click on `Risks` on the sidebar.
 2. Click on the `Raise` button on the top right-hand side of the screen.
 3. Fill in the fields that appear with the relevant information.
 4. Click `Raise risk`.